plinss/widlparser/README.md

 **ExtendedAttribute.attribute**

 The ExtendedAttribute sub-type Production of an ExtendedAttribute.
 See below.
 Each of the below ExtendedAttribute sub-type also has an '.attribute' attribute designating the first identifier in the ExtendedAttribute.
-ExtendedAttributes other than Constructor or NamedConstructor types will also contain this identifier in the '.name' attribute.
+ExtendedAttributes other than Constructor or LegacyFactoryFunction types will also contain this identifier in the '.name' attribute.

 **ExtendedAttributeArgList.arguments.**